-Auto-rickshaws are also available on Ola (app) that will give you an idea of a fair price.
+Auto-rickshaws are also available on Ola (app) which will give you an idea of a fair price.
 You can always book a regular cab on Ola too.

-If you are traveling in a group and looking for comfort it is best to hire a day cab.
+If you are travelling in a group and looking for comfort it is best to hire a day cab.
 You can hand over your requirements or a custom itinerary to them or ask them for it.
 There are several cab services available inside the city.
 You can ask your hotel for a day cab or visit any local tour agency.
-A full day cab will start from ₹1,300 depending upon the type of car.
+A full-day cab will start from ₹1,300 depending upon the type of car.

 If you want to book one online you can check out local agencies like tirumalatirupaticabs.in or taxiintirupati.com or national services like savaari.com.
 You can also book a full-day rental using the Ola app.